BetaHydri/Get-LocalUpdateStatus/README.md

 ### WSUS Offline Scan Features
 - **Uses Microsoft's official wsusscn2.cab file for offline scanning**
 - **Provides completely offline update detection capability**
+- **Supports all filter options** (missing, installed, hidden, visible updates)
+- **Supports both relative and absolute file paths** for wsusscn2.cab
+- **Automatic path resolution** for relative paths to work with COM objects
 - **wsusscn2.cab is regularly updated by Microsoft with latest security definitions**
 - **Perfect for high-security, completely air-gapped environments**
-- **Can detect missing security updates without any network connectivity**
+- **Can detect any update type without any network connectivity**
 - **Compatible with all other features (export, download, etc.)**
 - **wsusscn2.cab file size is typically 100-200 MB**
+- **Enhanced SSL/TLS handling** for reliable downloads from Microsoft servers